olcf/olcf-user-docs/services_and_applications/slate/workloads/deployment.rst

 #.
-   Create two copies of your application, one for the old service (green) and one for the new (blue)
+   Create two copies of your application, one for the old service (green) and one for the new (blue).
+Note that the image you are using here ``my-app:v<n>`` must have a port exposed with the ``EXPOSE <portnumber>`` in its Dockerfile when you built it.
+Otherwise, make sure you create a service for it after the below commands.

    .. code-block::